tedle/uitabot/README.md

 ```
 Edit the new `config.json` file and fill in all the variables as needed.
 Documentation for every option can be found in [CONFIG.md](CONFIG.md).

+Next, in the Discord API bot settings, enable the **Server Members Intent**.
+This is necessary for the web front end to verify users as having access to a given server.
+If you are not using the web front end then this can be left disabled.

 Finally, make sure the client URL that is being used is whitelisted in the Discord API OAuth settings for redirects.
 ### Building
 #### Backend